inmindos/thinking-flaws/Time-saving bias.md

     "cbias-math-simplification"
   ]
 source: "https://en.wikipedia.org/wiki/Time-saving_bias"
+excerpt: "We underestimate time saved when moving from a relatively smaller speed to higher speed.
+Also, we overestimate time saved when moving from a relatively faster speed to even faster speed."
 ---

 We underestimate time saved when moving from a relatively smaller speed to higher speed(eg. 30kmph to 40kmph).
 Also, we overestimate time saved when moving from a relatively faster speed to even faster speed(eg. 70-100kmph).